BabylonJS/Documentation/content/How_To/material/Reflect.md

 An environment map is a picture of the world as seen from a particular place; this picture is transformed and applied to a mesh to simulate reflection or refraction.
 The picture may be one image, or a panorama made by several images; it may be static, or dynamically updated to track changes in the scene.

-To create a reflective or refractive material, set [StandardMaterial](/typedoc/classes/babylon.standardmaterial)'s [.reflectionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) or [.refractionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) to an environment map that more-or-less captures the scene being reflected or refracted; see below for details and examples.
+To create a reflective or refractive material, set [StandardMaterial](/typedoc/classes/babylon.standardmaterial)'s [.reflectionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) or [.refractionTexture](/typedoc/classes/babylon.standardmaterial#reflectiontexture) to an environment map that more-or-less captures the scene being reflected or refracted, as described in the sections below.

 For even more sophisticated variations on reflection and refraction, look into [Physically Based Rendering](/divingDeeper/materials/using/introToPBR).